What the experts say

 About the Author

-Nigel Hetherington is the Head Track & Field Coach at the internationally acclaimed Singapore Sports School.
+Nigel Hetherington was the Head Track & Field Coach at the internationally acclaimed Singapore Sports School.
 He is a former National Performance Development Manager for Scottish Athletics and National Sprints Coach for Wales.
-Qualified and highly active as a UK Athletics (UKA) level 4 performance coach in all events he has coached athletes to National and International honours in sprints, hurdles as well as a World Record holder in the Paralympic shot.
-He has 10 years experience as senior coach educator and assessor trainer on behalf of UKA.
-Nigel is also an experienced athlete in sprint (World Masters Championship level) and endurance (3-hour marathon runner plus completed the 24 hour 'Bob Graham Round' ultra-endurance event up and down 42 mountain peaks in the English Lake District).
-He is a chartered chemist with 26 years' experience in scientific research and publishing.
+Qualified and highly active as a British Athletics level 4 performance coach in all events he has coached athletes to National and International honours in sprints, hurdles, and is a World Record holder in the Paralympic shot.
+He has 10 years of experience as a senior coach educator and assessor trainer on behalf of British Athletics.
+Nigel is also an experienced athlete in the sprint (World Masters Championship level) and endurance (3-hour marathon runner plus completed the 24-hour 'Bob Graham Round' ultra-endurance event up and down 42 mountain peaks in the English Lake District).
+He is a chartered chemist with 26 years of experience in scientific research and publishing.